Nilamadhav Temple: History

 It all initiated in a small cave in the Brahmadri hills situated on the banks of Mahanadi, which is known as Kantilo of Nayagarh district today.
-Here, Biswabasu the local Sabara Chief worshipped Kitung, as the God was known in the Sabara dialect.
+Here, Biswabasu, the local Sabara Chief, worshipped Kitung, as the God was known in the Sabara dialect.
 According to the Puranas, the deity was originally worshipped in the form of an Indranila gem image known as “Nilamadhava".
-The daru murti came much later.Located near the confluence of three rivers Mahanadi, Kuanria and Kusumi.
-The temple structure is like the Jagannath temple of Puri.
+The daru murti came much later.
+Located near the confluence of three rivers Mahanadi, Kuanria and Kusumi, the temple structure is like the Jagannath temple of Puri.
 It stands on the right bank of Mahanadi.
 It is called triveni sangam of Odisha.
-As there is Beni-Madhava in Prayag, so as here Nilamadhava.
+As there is Beni-Madhava in Prayag, so is here Nilamadhava.